floriankimmel/podflow/README.md

 wordpressBlogCreated: true
 steadyHqCreated: true
 downloaded: true
 ```

-If present the associated step has been executed successfully and will not be tried anymore.
+If present, the associated step has been executed successfully and will not be tried again.
 ### 🔖 Chapter marks

 ```yml